 The Jungfraubahnen (trains, buses, and cable cars in the Jungfrau region) provide public transportation in one of the most beautiful regions of Switzerland.
-Unfortunately, cogwheel mountain trains are relatively expensive to build and operate and these costs are reflected in the high prices of tickets.
+Unfortunately, cogwheel mountain trains and cable cars are relatively expensive to build and operate and these costs are reflected in the high prices of tickets.
 Buy tickets online or from any Swiss Railways sales outlet.

-A standard return fare for the three trains (or two trains and a cable car) necessary for traveling from Interlaken Ost via Lauterbrunnen or Grindelwald and Kleine Scheidegg to the Jungraujoch-Top of Europe station is a pricy CHF211 (CHF226 first class).
-The final section of the journey from Kleine Scheidegg to Jungfraujoch-Top of Europe station is mostly carved through the rock of the Mönch and Eiger peaks and the return fare for this section alone is around CHF130.
+A standard return fare for the three trains (or two trains and a cable car) necessary for traveling from Interlaken Ost via Lauterbrunnen or Grindelwald and Kleine Scheidegg to the Jungfraujoch-Top of Europe station is a pricy CHF235 (CHF249 first class) in the high season.
+The final section of the journey from Kleine Scheidegg to Jungfraujoch-Top of Europe station is mostly carved through the rock of the Mönch and Eiger peaks and the return fare for this section alone is around CHF150.

 Savings Passes for the Train to Jungfraujoch-Top of Europe